Curran warns of ‘blood emergency’

 Nassau County Executive Laura Curran on Thursday urged eligible residents to donate blood to help alleviate a critical shortage at the county’s hospitals.

-Current supply would last four days — far below the seven-day minimum reserve, officials said.
+Current supplies would last four days — far below the seven-day minimum reserve, officials said.

 “Our local hospitals are currently facing a blood emergency,” Curran said at the New York Blood Center donor site in Rockville Centre.
 “We want to ensure all patients and hospitals that they have access to lifesaving blood now.
 They need it now.”